juanjux/neme/README.md

 and requirements and environments that are pretty different from what we use today.

-The current status of this project already provides a very performant and feature complete [gapbuffer](https://en.wikipedia.org/wiki/Gap_buffer), a simple "ed-like" line text editor (used mostly for integration testing) and work is ongoing to a ncurses TUI.
-Eventually I would also like to provide a graphical user interface.
+Current status:

+- Stable and very performant and feature complete [gapbuffer](https://en.wikipedia.org/wiki/Gap_buffer) implementation.

+- Simple "ed-like" line text editor used for integration and performance testing.

+- ncurses TUI that currently can be used to read files like the less or more commands.

+Roadmap:

+- Develop the TUI into a full featured ncurses text editor with configurable keyboard control "personalities" so you could use it like Vim or Emacs just changing a config setting.

+- Implement a plugin system.
+Plugins will be implemented in D so no shitty scripting language will cause slowdowns like happens with other editors.

+- Provide a graphical interface using Gtkd.

 ### Building